crowdbotics/modules/README.md

 export default store;
 ```

+## Manifest

-And this all dependends on the manifest defined here:
+All of this dependends on the manifest defined here:

 [template/source/src/modules/manifest.js](template/source/src/modules/manifest.js)